Gooseberry Hill

 The level of cultural diversity witnessed in Gooseberry Hill was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Gooseberry Hill's cultural diversity was found to be above average, with 6.6% of its population speaking a language other than English at home and 33.2% born overseas.
-Christianity was the dominant religion in Gooseberry Hill, comprising 51.5% of people.
-Judaism was overrepresented at 0.2%, compared to Greater Perth's 0.1%.
+Gooseberry Hill's population, as of the 2016 Census, showed cultural diversity with 6.6% speaking a language other than English at home and 33.2% born overseas.
+Christianity was the dominant religion, comprising 51.5%.
+Judaism, however, was overrepresented at 0.2%, compared to Greater Perth's 0.3%.

 Frequently Asked Questions - Diversity